WhiteHotLoveTiger/lambda-git/README.md

 ## Lambda-Git

+This project syncs git repos between two different providers.
+Your users can work with BitBucket (or any git provider) and sync the changes to CodeCommit (or any other git provider).
-This project can be run as an AWS Lambda function which you call from a BitBucket Web Hook.
+This project is run as an AWS Lambda function which you call from a webhook.

-When the function is called, it installs git on the lambda, clones the BitBucket repo, and mirrors any changes to an AWS CodeCommit repo.
+When the function is called, it installs git in the lambda environment, clones the source repo, and mirrors any changes to the destination repo.

 This enables you to use a git provider like BitBucket with good support for things like code review discussion in Pull Requests, while still using a git provider like CodeCommit with good support for integration into other AWS Products.

-Note that this project could work for any two git providers, BitBucket & CodeCommit are just examples.

 ### Set up

 Zip up the project like this:

-`$ zip lamgit.zip git-2.4.3.tar git-mirror.sh lambda_function.py`
+`$ zip lamgit.zip git-2.4.3.tar *.sh *.py`

-Upload the zip file to a new Lambda function, and create and fill in these environment variables:
+Upload the zip file to a new Lambda function.
+Create these environment variables:

-   - BIT_USER - Username for BitBucket Account
+   - FROM_USER - Username for source git account
-   - BIT_PASS - Password for BitBucket Account
+   - FROM_PASS - Password for source git account
-   - BIT_REPO - Domain and path to BitBucket repo
+   - FROM_REPO - Domain and path for source repo eg. bitbucket.org/user/project.git
-   - AWS_USER - Username for CodeCommit Account
+   - TO_USER - Username for destination git account
-   - AWS_PASS - Password for CodeCommit Account
+   - TO_PASS - Password for destination git account
-   - AWS_REPO - Domain and path to CodeCommit repo
+   - TO_REPO - Domain and path for destination repo eg. git-codecommit.ca-central-1.amazonaws.com/v1/repos/project

+The project also supports reading these credentials from AWS Secrets Manager.
+To use this option, create a secret with the above keys, and provide the following environment variables, as supplied by Secrets Manager:

+   - SECRET_NAME
+   - SECRET_URL
+   - SECRET_REGION

+Note that you'll need to add permissions for Secrets Manager to the IAM role your lambda is using.

 Note that special characters in passwords may need to be URL escaped. eg. instead of `@`, `%40`

 Note that your AWS CodeCommit username & password is different from your IAM username & password.

-Configure the function to be callable via API Gateway, and enter the invocation url into your BitBucket Web Hooks setup.
+Configure the function to be callable via API Gateway, and enter the invocation url into your source repo's webhooks setup.

 ### Thanks